jipan76/NFTMinter/README.md

 # BASE NFT Minter Dapp Example

-This is an example of a NFT minter dapp on Shardeum.
+This is an NFT minter dapp on Base.

 ## Tech Stack Used